Here is a breakdown of major shareholders in Vaxart Inc. (NASDAQ: VXRT)

-Vaxart Inc. (NASDAQ: VXRT) is 15.52% higher on its value in year-to-date trading and has touched a low of $0.73 and a high of $5.43 in the current 52-week trading range.
+Vaxart Inc. (NASDAQ: VXRT) is 13.44% higher on its value in year-to-date trading and has touched a low of $0.73 and a high of $5.43 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The VXRT stock was last observed hovering at around $1.08 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $6.50 for the next 12 months.
-It is also 88.9% off the consensus price target high of $10.00 offered by 4 analysts, but current levels are 26.0% higher than the price target low of $1.50 for the same period.
+The VXRT stock was last observed hovering at around $1.08 in the last trading session, with the day’s gains setting it 0.01%.

 Sponsored

-The stock witnessed a 23.86% gain in the last 1 month and extending the period to 3 months gives it a -31.06%, and is 3.74% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.46% over the week and 10.91% over the month.
+The stock witnessed a 13.44% gain in the last 1 month and extending the period to 3 months gives it a -34.73%, and is -1.80% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.20% over the week and 9.52% over the month.

 Vaxart Inc. (VXRT) Analyst Forecasts